For a complete list of Thoreau Bicentennial events in West Bridgewater click here.

 For some tips on how to write a winning essay see the following link:

-Tips & Suggestions for Writing Your Essay from the Walden Woods folks:
+Tips & Suggestions for Preparing to Write Your Essay from the Walden Woods folks:

 - Make the essay personal.
 Make a personal statement or tell a story that provides insight into your own experiences and views.
 Use the pronoun “I.”